foliovision/fv-wordpress-flowplayer/readme.txt

 It seems HTML5 is more picky about what video it can play.

+= Does this plugin support Shoutcast? =

+Unfortunatelly HTML5 does not support live broadcasting.
+Please read about it here under "Flash.
+The good parts": http://flowplayer.org/docs/#flash

 = I get an error message like this when activating the plugin: Parse error: parse error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /wp-content/plugins/fv-wordpress-flowplayer/models/flowplayer.php on line 4 =

 You need to use at least PHP 5, your site is probably still running on old PHP 4.